 - Although the Centers for Medicare & Medicaid Services (CMS) has not mandated CAH quality reporting, other programs are driving measurement and reporting.

 - In September 2019, CMS published a final rule that included updates to the CAH Conditions of Participation.
 One aspect of the proposed rule refines the language related to the implementation of a Quality Assessment and Performance Improvement (QAPI) program.
-In the final rule, CMS actively encourages CAHs to “utilize the technical assistance and services for CAHS that are available
+In the final rule, CMS actively encourages CAHs to “utilize the technical assistance and services for CAHS that are available through the State Flex Programs, including MBQIP.”

 - CAHs are increasingly in the spotlight of federal policymakers, and there is recognition that quality measurement is necessary, but can be challenging in a rural environment.